 This article is part of a series that highlights challenges that hospitals face by not having access to out-of-hospital data and the patient journey.
-The rest of the articles in this series will be shared at the bottom of this article when they are published.
+See prior articles in the series here.

 Nearly 30% of Readmissions are to a Different Hospital From the Index Stay